St. MARK'S … is open

 FUNERALS, WEDDINGS & BAPTISMS

-As the 'lockdown' situation eases, the regulations now allow for certain additional acts of worship to take place within churches, all subject to restrictions and regulation, and dependant upon the conditions within the building.
+As the 'lockdown' situation evolves, the regulations now allow for certain additional acts of worship to take place within churches, all subject to restrictions and regulation, and dependant upon the conditions within the building.

 At this point in time, here at St. Mark's we are now able to offer FUNERALS within the Church, so if you are looking to organise such, please contact Fr.
 Ian for the latest update concerning the limitations on numbers attending and the style of service available.

 As an alternative, you may like to consider the tranquil location of "Greenacres" at Heatherley Wood (near Grayshott), where both cremation and burial is offered.
-I have just conducted two funerals there, and can certainly recommend it as a comforting venue for any funeral ceremony.
+I have recently conducted two funerals there, and can certainly recommend it as a comforting venue for any funeral ceremony.
 [For more information, use the link above, or speak with Fr.
 Ian]

 At this stage, BAPTISMS are not currently available here at St. Mark's - but keep an eye on this website for updates.